shner-elmo/Stopwatch/README.md

 from stopwatch import Stopwatch
 ```

-For the purpose of the tutorial were going to use this function which takes about 1.5 seconds to run
+For the tutorial we're going to use this function which takes a bit more than a second to run
 ```python
 def func():
     x = ''